 - Low Profile – a passive that ensures the agent doesn’t appear on enemy minimaps.

-- Sonar Goggles – the Echelon’s Ultra ability reveals enemies with specialised goggles.
+- Sonar Goggles – the Echelon’s Ultra ability reveals enemies with specialized goggles.
 It also gives them the Third Echelon 5.7 pistol to hunt enemies down.

 These New York sanitation experts (The Division) have one surefire way of purging all kinds of problems from existence: fire.
 These fire-spreaders can quickly engulf the battlefield in flames thanks to their incendiary rounds and drones that spread napalm.
 They’re not specialists in any way, but the Cleaners are not to be messed with.